 The trek begins at Besisahar (which is a 7-8 hour drive from Kathmandu) and concludes in the Kali Gandaki Gorge – the disputed highest gorge in the world that separates Dhaulagiri (8,176 meters) in the West and Annapurna (8,091 meters) in the East.

 The circuit is traditionally followed on an anti-clockwise trail – for acclimatization reasons – that circumvents the Annapurna Massif, taking trekkers through the Annapurna, Manang and Mustang region of central Nepal.

 At its pinnacle, the trek crosses the Thorung La Pass (5,416 meters) before descending down to the town of Muktinath.
 From here the road construction activities that began in 2004 and completed in 2008/09 have had a measurable impact on the Annapurna Circuit trekking experience.

-The Nepalese government have realised that the road on both the Western (Pokhara-Muktinath) and Eastern (Chame-Manang) side of the circuit has had a negative impact on trekking tourism and have thus created a number of New Annapurna Trekking Trails (called NATT-trails).
+The Nepalese government have realized that the road on both the Western (Pokhara-Muktinath) and Eastern (Chame-Manang) side of the circuit has had a negative impact on trekking tourism.
+Thus, they have created a number of New Annapurna Trekking Trails (called NATT-trails).

-The Annapurna circuit typically takes between 16-20 days to complete (depending if you decide to tack on a diversion to Annapurna Base Camp and the Annapurna Sanctuary), and covers between 150-240 km (depending on when you decide to end the tour or use transportation vehicles).
+The Annapurna circuit typically takes between 16-20 days to complete (depending if you decide to tack on a diversion to Annapurna Base Camp and the Annapurna Sanctuary).
+It covers between 150-240 km depending on when you decide to end the tour or use transportation vehicles.